savillotaa/savillotaa/README.md

 ## Hola 👋

-My name's Santiago
+My name is Santiago

-- I'm currently studying on the National University of Colombia
+- I'm currently studying on the National University of Colombia.
-- I'm in my seventh semester
+- I'm in my eighth semester.
-- I'm learning about DevOps and Game Programming
+- I'm learning about Js, DevOps and Game Development.

+:)

 <!--